Honglin-Jiang/ba882-sec-team/README.md

 - **Logit and XGBoost Models**: These models are trained on historical stock data and financial information from the 10-K filings to predict future stock prices in real-time.
 The models are integrated into a GCP-deployed pipeline, allowing for fast predictions.
 - **31% Improvement**: The integration of XGBoost achieved a 31% improvement in benchmark accuracy compared to the previous model.

-## Dashboard & Visualizations

-A **Tableau dashboard** was developed to provide stakeholders with:
-- **Daily Market Summaries**: Quick overviews of portfolio stock movements.
-- **Long-Term Trends**: Visualizations of stock performance over time.
-- **Time Series Predictions**: Forecasts of future stock prices based on the machine learning model's output.

-This dashboard enables stakeholders to make data-driven investment decisions by visualizing trends and potential future outcomes.

-## Web Application

-A **Streamlit web app** was developed to allow stakeholders to query SEC 10-K filings using natural language.
-The app integrates with **GenAI-powered RAG** and **text-to-SQL** functionality, allowing users to ask questions such as:
-- "What is the revenue for the last fiscal year?"
-- "Show me the total liabilities and assets."

-This approach makes the 10-K filings accessible to non-technical stakeholders, improving their ability to make informed decisions.

 ## How It Works

 1. **ETL Pipeline**: